 Since I’ve set aside my dissertation this blog is now also on (permanent?) hiatus.
 At any rate, I don’t expect to be making any updates to it in the foreseeable future.
-I’m leaving the blog up but have set it up so that it no longer gets indexed by search engines.
 The Sources site associated with the blog will also remain available.

 Here are two interesting little visual asides I came across while reviewing footage of Nerven.